enricvercher/Project_pitagoras/README.md

 - **Figures & Data export**
   - `10_Figures_ppt_final_presentation.ipynb`

+- **Interplay between scanpy and Seurat objects**
   - `Z_Transform_from_scanpy_to_Seurat_R.ipynb`

 ---

 ### 🔹 **Spatial-TCR Analysis**
 The `Spatial-TCR/` subdirectory contains ongoing analyses integrating **spatial transcriptomics and TCR sequencing**, aiming to **map tumor-reactive TCRs to their spatial location within the tumor microenvironment**.

-Key components include:
+This analysis is based on **Hudson et al.** *Distinct phenotypic states and spatial distribution of CD8+ T cell clonotypes in human brain metastases* (PMID: 35584630) and serves as a **technical validation and pipeline setup** for spatial TCR analysis.

 - **Notebooks:**
   - `00_Analysis_spatial_hudson.ipynb` → Processing spatial transcriptomics datasets.